Physiotherapist (Principal Practitioner)

 B.Sc (Exercise & Sports Science)

-She has most recently been appointed the Head Physiotherapist of the inaugural UWA Women’s Sevens team for 2019 who will compete in the nation wide AON University Sevens Competition in September & October of this year.
+She has most recently been appointed the Head Physiotherapist of the inaugural UWA Women’s Sevens team for 2019 who are currently competing in the nation wide AON University Sevens Competition.

 This year she has worked with the U/18 State Basketball Metro Boys team and the RugbyWA Women’s Super W team for their respective National competitions.
 Last year she also worked with the gold medal winning U/18 State Basketball Metro Boys team, the Womens State Rugby team in the Super W league and the Alliance Cup winning U/18 State Boys Touch Football team.